Founded by Edward Elgar

 Our President – Roderick Williams

-From the beginning of the 112th Season in 2014, the Club was privileged to welcome the distingished baritone, Roderick Williams, as its President.
+From the beginning of the 112th Season in 2014, the Club was privileged to welcome the distinguished baritone, Roderick Williams, as its President.